kmair/Caption-and-Object-Detection/README.md

 Note: Allow the laptop's camera permissions to capture.

+## Workflow:

+The pretrained Caffe model weights were used for object detection.

+For the captioning system, a model had to be built from scratch.
+The `Caption_analysis` folder contains the relevant notebook and models used for modeling this and employed in the script files.

 ## Future Work:

 Plans to extend the latter to a saved mp4 file.